makspaderin/vue-workshop/README.md

 4. make sure the Cloubi 2 server is running and fully booted up
 5. run `npm run deploy`.

+> The login credentials for Cloubi are email: admin@cloubi.com password: test

 Running a Node.js development server:
 1. run `npm install` (if not done already)
 2. run `npm run dev`.